ahlstromvij/REMINDER_project/README.md

 4. `scales.R` - Reads in the data from the previous step, conducts a series of factor analyses to investigate dimensionality, and builds two scales using IRT modeling, and tests these for construct validity.
 Outputs `data/model_data_IRT.csv`.
 5. `marginal_means.R` - Reads in the data from the previous step along with a number of other data sets, to see whether the estimated mean level of knowledge on two established knowledge scale from BES and ANES exhibit similar patterns as the mean levels on the above scales and on a number of other issue-specific knowledge scales.

-All plots are saved in the `plots` folder and all tables to the `plots` folder.
+All plots are saved in the `plots` folder and all tables to the `tables` folder.
+The accompanying manuscript along with an appendix with supporting information can be found in the `markdown` folder.

 ## Data